Do you have a

-Your guitar playing and the sound that come out from your computer trough speaker monitor /headphone doesn’t exactly in the same time? there is a few seconds of delay?
+Your guitar playing and the sound that comes out from your computer trough speaker monitor/headphone doesn’t exactly at the same time? there

 Yeah!
 I know, that’s really annoying.
-A delay effect is good but audio delay causes by latency issue is bad.
+A delay effect is good.
+But

-It’s a common issue when you are just start learning how to make music from your computer.
+It’s a common issue when you just start learning how to make music from your computer.

-That’s okay me too! all things seem overwhelming when me first time into audio recording stuff (Home recording)
+That’s okay me too! all things seem overwhelming when I

 But the good things about become a ‘beginner’ there is a lot of things that you can learn with enthusiast spirits, isn’t it?

 So here, I will share what I’ve

 Actually! it’s easier than you think.

 What you need to do is a little tweak the audio driver software to fix the delay between what you playing and the sound that come out from your computer.

 And to make this guide easier to find and to skip, I will make this post split into four

-How to fix for Windows user, how to fix audio driver settings for Mac user, how to fix other issue that maybe causes the ‘Delay’ problem and a tips how to settings audio driver for mixing.
+How to fix for Windows user, how to fix audio driver settings for Mac user, how to fix another issue that maybe causes the ‘Delay’ problem.
+And also

 Okay! no more chit chat guys let’s find out how to fix it!